Beyond Campari: The Bitter Aperitivo

 The gateway to loving Negronis.
 This is complex, with burnt sugar and caramelized citrus, and has weight to throw around.
 The spirit leans sweet, so keep that in mind when choosing cocktail ingredients to complement the spirit.

-Sadly, not available in the States, so pick up a bottle the next time you're in Europe.
+Sadly, still not available in the States, so pick up a bottle the next time you're in Europe.
 This French spirit has a bitter orange flavor profile, and it's cheap and usually comes in liters.
 Always bring an extra suitcase.